w3c/wcag-act-rules/content/image-filename-as-accessible-name-9eb3f6.md

       level: A
 ---

+## Deprecated

+This rule has been deprecated and superseded by Rule [Image accessible name is descriptive](https://act-rules.github.io/rules/qt1vmo).
+This rule is not maintained anymore and should not be used.

 ## Applicability

 This rule applies to any [HTML element][] that is [included in the accessibility tree][] and has a non-empty (`""`) [accessible name][], for which one of the following is true: